Outdated Healthcare Assumptions

 Canopy Health Is Here to Help!

-As stated above, clients want a network that is transparent and convenient, and that covers a large area of service.
+As previously stated, clients want a network that is transparent and convenient, and that covers a large area of service.
 Luckily, Canopy Health offers all three of these features, along with a provider roster of nearly 5,000 of the most qualified and reputable physicians in California spread across eight counties: Alameda, Contra Costa, Marin, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma.

 To learn more about the Canopy Health network and what we can do for your client base, please contact us today at 888-8-CANOPY.
 We value our relationship with Bay Area brokers, and we want to do whatever we can to ensure that your clients have the right coverage in the right network at the best price.